littlesis-org/littlesis/README.md

 Please go here: [public-accountability/littlesis-rails](https://github.com/public-accountability/littlesis-rails)

-All current development in LittleSis happens in that repository.
-We are about 95% done with migrating all features from this one to our new version (in rails).
+In 2018, we finished migrating LittleSis to rails.
+All current development happens in that repository.

 ## About LittleSis